-Established in 2007 by Debra klomp Ching and Darren Ching, the Klompching Gallery specializes in the exhibition and sale of contemporary fine art photographs from its street level space in Brooklyn, New York.
-The gallery quickly established itself with an international roster of extraordinary contemporary photographers, including Max de Esteban, Lisa M. Robinson, Richard Tuschman, Helen Sear, Robert Moran, and Jim Naughten.
+Established in 2007, the Klompching Gallery specializes in the exhibition and sale of contemporary fine art photographs from its street level space in the Dumbo neighborhood of Brooklyn, New York.
+The gallery quickly established itself with an international roster of extraordinary contemporary photographers, including Helen Sear, Max de Esteban, Odette England and Jim Naughten among others.
 Artworks have been placed by the gallery into numerous private and public collections, including the Eastman Museum, Museum of Contemporary Photography in Chicago and Museum of Fine arts, Houston.
-Klompching Gallery is a member of aIpaD (association of International photography art Dealers), the only Brooklyn-based commercial art gallery in its membership.
-Each July/august the gallery presents FrEsh, its annual summer show of emerging talent, curated from an international open call.
+Each July/august the gallery presents Fresh—its annual summer show of emerging talent, curated from an international open call.

 Debra Klomp Ching is the co-owner of the Klompching Gallery.
 In addition to owning and operating the gallery, she is a freelance consultant, writer, curator and educator.

 Her writing has been published in Magenta Magazine, photo-eye Booklist, (re)collect, Nahtsellen, At Length and PDN.
 She was a Guest Editor for Photography Quarterly (issue No. 99) and was the commissioning Editor/Publisher of (re)collect – Jonathan Shaw (2006).
 In 2010 she co-curated (with Darren Ching), The Architecture of Space, an exhibition of contemporary U.S. photography for the Flash Forward Festival (Toronto).